 How to make Fig Whiskey Jam

 - Soak the figs overnight in boiling water and Irish whiskey.
-Let them cool before covering them in an airtight container and place them in the fridge overnight.
+Let them cool before covering them in an airtight container, and place them in the fridge overnight.

 - The next day, you will make the jam.
 Start by cooking the mixture of water, whiskey, and figs on the stovetop with light brown sugar, lemon juice, and a little salt.
 Then gently simmer for approximately eight to ten minutes, until the figs are soft, being careful not to have a rolling boil, or too much liquid will boil away.